lgperrin/Network-Security/Practical-Assesment-1/Solutions.md

 ![alt text](https://github.com/lgperrin/Network-Security/blob/main/Practical-Assesment-1/Images/Captura%20de%20pantalla%202024-02-23%20104930.png)

-**Comments**.
+<ins>**Comments**</ins>.
 The path shows that the file is stored in the `OneDrive/Documents/Network Security` directory, indicating it may be related to a network security assessment or exercise.
-The file is $508$ KB, which suggests a moderate amount of captured data, and it's also "hashed" as it appears some cryptographic hash functions, like SHA256 and SHA-1, which might be used to verify the integrity of the file.
-On the other hand, the file is in standard Wireshark format (.pcap) and the data it contains is encapsulated using Ethernet, indicating that the capture was taken from a network using Ethernet technology.
+The file is $508$ KB, which suggests a moderate amount of captured data, and it's also "_hashed_" as it appears some cryptographic hash functions, like SHA256 and SHA-1, which might be used to verify the integrity of the file.
+On the other hand, the file is in standard Wireshark format (`.pcap`) and the data it contains is encapsulated using Ethernet, indicating that the capture was taken from a network using Ethernet technology.
 The maximum packet size that was captured is $65535$ bytes, which is the maximum Ethernet frame size and the capture duration was about 30 minutes, starting from `19:18:31` and ending at `19:48:42` on September 30, 2016.
 Some other statistics are:

 * A total of $1753$ packets were captured.
 * The capture spanned $1810.887$ seconds.
-* The average packets per second (pps) is $1.0$, indicating that, on average, one packet was captured per second.
+* The average packets per second (`pps`) is $1.0$, indicating that, on average, one packet was captured per second.
 * The average packet size is $274$ bytes.
 * The total number of bytes captured is $480379$.
 * The average bytes per second is $265$, which could be considered low, indicating not a very high traffic volume during the capture period.